The United Kingdom of British Isles

 Most Caps : Peter Shilton (125 Games)

-Top Scorer : Bobby Charlton (49 Goals)
+Top Scorer : Harry Kane (68 Goals)

-The Greatest Player Ever : George Best
+The Greatest Player Ever : Bobby Charlton

 All-Time United Kingdom of British Isles Squad